pfafman/meteor-photo-up/README.md

 ```
 .photo-up  {
-  // See source for all the css vars
+  // See source CSS for the source variables.
 }
 ```

 ## TODO

-* cropping
+* Better approach for a reactive var that returns the photo.

 ## License